marcrdavis/ArduinoTITO-PlayerTracking/README.md

   SAS 9-bit protocol is proving to be a bit of a challenge.

+  Build 20240107

+  - Adds Jackpot Reset to the Deluxe sketch and webUI

   Build 20230802

   - Fixes an issue with the MEGA sketches where the SAS general poll was failing due to the wrong serial UART being updated